Enclavely/tailor-portfolio/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin/extension.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.0.1 =
+* Replaced text domain function with a simple string.

 = 1.0.0 =
 * Initial release.